 What we need are "social change economies of scale."
 Film screenings, being multiplied across a city via decentralized rhizome networks and in coordination with a central internet hub, have the potential to create the tipping points necessary to create mass awareness and action to make our cities ecologically, economically and socially sustainable.

 So, let's skip ahead a couple years.
-As you continue to keep at it, hosting film screenings, launching campaigns and connecting people to your website, eventually your network will be able to reach most of the city, and your voice will be a force to contend with - it will shape local policy and debate.
-It will empower communities to tackle issues pro-actively, proposing and implementing innovative ideas rather than constantly responding defensively to new problems.
+As you continue to keep at it, hosting film screenings, launching campaigns and connecting people to your website, eventually your network will be able to reach most of the city, advancing the public discourse on a range of issues.
+These discussions will shape local policy and empower communities to tackle issues pro-actively, proposing and implementing innovative ideas rather than constantly responding defensively to new problems.
 Ever more rapidly, these alternative perspectives will propagate into existing institutions, from local education to business to politics to the social sphere.
-All in all, it will provide the common understanding and direction from which your city can affect dramatic change at a city-wide level.
+All in all, your independent media efforts will help amplify the common understandings necessary to catalyze dramatic change at a city-wide level.

-At the same time, via the Take Action section of our local/global integrated website, we'll be building a vast solutions library full of how-to guides and best practices for innovative solutions.
+At the same time, we'll be building a vast solutions library online full of how-to guides and best practices for innovative solutions.
 Like the microbial fungi networks that stretch miles wide under the Earth in the Northern U.S., when one part of the network innovates a new model for doing something - they'll be able to share the knowledge of this success so that it can be replicated and improved on in thousands of other places.
-All together, this physical and virtual network will provide the catalyst needed to ramp up this blossoming revolution of ideas.
+Altogether, this physical and virtual network will provide the catalyst needed to ramp up this blossoming revolution of ideas.

-We can all feel something big is happening already - with Occupy Wall Street, Transition Towns and the Zeitgeist Movement, with 350.org, permaculture, bioregionalism, relocalization, and the Natural Step, with the animal rights, human rights, indigenous, anarchist and environmental movements - all of these like-minded movements are responding to the challenge of this decade as quickly as they can - but we still need more momentum.
-We need another big push to send us past the tipping point - and that push is going to come from a media movement that's dedicated to supporting all of these movements - a movement to create the media infrastructure that will amplify the impact of all of our efforts a thousand fold.
+We can all feel something big is happening already - with Occupy Wall Street, Transition Towns, Idle No More, Black Lives Matter, and the Zeitgeist Movement, with 350.org, permaculture, post-growth, bioregionalism, relocalization, and the Natural Step, with the animal rights, human rights, indigenous, anarchist, democratic socialist and environmental movements - all of these like-minded movements are responding to the challenge of this decade as quickly as they can - but we still need more momentum.
+We need another big push to send us past the tipping point - and that push is going to come from a media ecosystem that's dedicated to supporting all of these movements.

-This is how we'll turn the tide.
-Each of us, doing a little bit often - and in growing and growing numbers.
-We'll be able to create a new information network that rivals the totality of the old corporate giants, but with an entirely new purpose.
+This is how we'll turn the tide -- each of us working to break the bottleneck on the flow of information in our own cities.
+And collectively, we'll be able to create a new information network that rivals the reach and influence of the old corporate giants, but with an entirely new purpose.

 Join us!